TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 - boring job ad with a description of the company and how revolutionary their idea about selling mushroom is
 - or an ad, that tells you how you can full-fill your full potential, using PHP 7.4, Symfony 4.4, with ready-made Docker tested on 10 new developers with a focus on the mutual friendship between business and clean code

-## Why Dou You Need to Write Better Issues?
+## Why Do You Need to Write Better Issues?

 Do you think better issues is extra work on your side just to make maintainer happier?
 No!
 **You profit from it**.